 Living Well Center Smoking Cessation Program

-Smoking is an addiction and can be conquered with guidance, support and a committed mindset.
-The Washington University Living Well Center Smoking Cessation Program will provide you the tools and resources to be successful in your journey to become smoke-free.
+Smoking is an addiction that can be overcome with guidance, support and a committed mindset.
+The Washington University Living Well Center® Smoking Cessation Program will help you quit smoking for good so you can live guilt-free.

-Did you know your health begins to improve just 30 minutes after you quit smoking?
+Did you know your health improves just 30 minutes after you quit smoking?

 - After less than 30 minutes: your pulse, blood pressure, and the temperature of your hands and feet return to normal.